prakaa/phd_thesis/source/10_lit_review.md

 3.  *Thermodynamic* phenomena are slower still.
 They encompass chemical fuel conversion & heat transfer processes in boilers.
 These phenomena occur over multiple timeframes, from seconds to minutes to hours.
 The dynamics of the primary energy sources for hydroelectricity and *variable renewable energy* (VRE), which primarily refers to wind and solar *photovoltaic* (PV) generation, are also relevant in these timeframes [@keeratimahatAnalysisShorttermOperational2021].

-### Active power balancing
+### Active power balancing {#sec:lit_review-balancing}

 In theory, *active power balancing* is simply a consequence of the law of conservation of energy: the energy supplied through primary energy conversion or by energy storage into a network node is equal to the sum of the energy dissipated, stored and consumed at the same network node at each and every moment.
 In practice, however, it involves the **_moment-to-moment control_ of generation and loads to balance active power supply and demand _across the power system_**. *Moment-to-moment* (i.e. real-time) control of supply & demand is required because it is still uneconomical in many jurisdictions to store electricity at scale (i.e. in the same order of magnitude as generation and demand) despite grid-scale storage cost reductions [@internationalenergyagencyGridScaleStorage2022].
-Furthermore, though electricity can be transported close to the speed of light across the network, balancing requires coordination *across the power system* because of transmission losses and network constraints imposed by line thermal limits, stability requirements & Kirchoff's circuit laws [@kirschenFundamentalsPowerSystem2004; @hirthWhyWindNot2016a].
+Furthermore, though electricity can be transported close to the speed of light across the network, balancing requires at least a degree of coordination *across the power system* because of transmission losses and various network constraints imposed by line thermal limits, stability requirements & Kirchoff's circuit laws [@kirschenFundamentalsPowerSystem2004; @hirthWhyWindNot2016a].

 #### Why is balancing required? {#sec:lit_review-need_for_balancing}